 Step 2: Install WordPress

-Installing WordPress is as easy it can possibly get.
+Installing WordPress is as easy as it can possibly get.

 Step 3: Get a Theme, Customize

 This is a very important step in getting a blog ready for the public to see.
 The theme you select will determine how your website is seen by the outside world.
 Put in a little effort to find the right theme that suits your blog’s identity.
 It may take time to find the right theme.
 There are a lot of free and premium WordPress themes that you can get for your blog.
-When starting out free theme are just enough for your blog.
+When starting out free themes are just enough for your blog.
 The safest place to get a free WordPress theme is WordPress.org and you should only get your free themes from there.
-You can check out WordPress Themes: Free Vs. Premium

 Once you have decided upon the theme that you want to use, install it on your WordPress blogging site.
 To install a theme on WordPress, head over to the WordPress dashboard.